• About Us

 Sound

-Midrange: Depending on the module used the lower midrange changes slightly, with the MX giving the most neutral and least coloured presentation whilst the M20 adds a little body and smoothness to the lower midrange that makes things sound a little fuller.
+Depending on the module used the lower midrange changes slightly, with the MX giving the most neutral and least coloured presentation whilst the M20 adds a little body and smoothness to the lower midrange that makes things sound a little fuller.
 The Nio has excellent control overall and the midrange is crisp and clean, yet tonally accurate.
 There isn’t any peak in the upper midrange to bring out sibilance, instead you get a linear and intimate insight into the recording.
 The layering is good and you can easily pick apart the recording without any difficulty.
 The MX definitely sounds like it reveals a bit more micro-detail over the M20, so it greatly depends on your personal preference.

-Treble: 64 Audio are using their usual tia driver up top and these drivers really do offer up excellent resolution and an openness that other BA drivers fall short of.
+64 Audio are using their usual tia driver up top and these drivers really do offer up excellent resolution and an openness that other BA drivers fall short of.
 The M20 gives the smoothest sounding treble due to the increased bass response but it still has good presence and resolution.
 Using the MX still gives the most open and airy treble as would be expected but it never falls onto the side of being harsh or bright.
 There is refinement up top without sounding too present, yet there is excellent detail retrieval and effortless extension on hand.
 Overall the treble is always present, allowing the Nio to sound well balanced without any fatigue inducing spikes.

 Genres and Soundstaging

-The soundstaging varies slightly with the modules, with the MX giving the most air and space, but overall it is wider than it is tall and there is good separation between instruments and layers.
+The soundstaging varies slightly with the modules, with the MX giving the most air and space.
+But overall it is wider than it is tall and there is good separation between instruments and layers.

 64 Audio Nio